SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

     Typically, the initialization, condition, and increment,
     are used to keep a local counter.

-A C-style for statement has the general form:
+A C-style for statement has the general form, where the parentheses are optional:

 .. syntax-outline::